liborty/indxvec/README.md

 ### Import into your source file(s) from the top `crate` level these auxiliary utilities, as needed:

-`use indxvec::{MinMax,here,wi,wv,printvv};`
+`use indxvec::{MinMax,here,tof64};`

-* struct `MinMax`: is a wrapper for the minimum value, its index, maximum value, its index, of a vector or a slice
+* struct `MinMax` - is a wrapper for the minimum value, minimum's index, maximum value, maximum's index, of a vector or a slice
-* macro `here`: is for more informative error reports
+* macro `here` - is for more informative error reports
-* function `wi` pretty prints in green a single generic item
-* function `wv` prettyprints in green a vector of generic items
-* function `printvv` pretty prints a vector of vectors of generic items
+* function `tof64` - copies and recasts vectors or slices of generic end type T to end type f64, when such conversion is possible.

 ### Import trait `Indices`

 `use indxvec::Indices;`

-> Trait `Indices` is implemented on type `&[usize]`, i.e. slices of subscripts to slices and vectors.
+Trait `Indices` is implemented on type `&[usize]`, i.e. slices of subscripts to slices and vectors.

+### Import trait `Printing`

+`use indxvec::Printing`;

+This trait provides utility methods to stringify (serialise for printing) generic slices and slices of slices.
+Optionally enables printing in bold green for emphasis (see `tests/tests.rs`).

 ### Import functions from module `merge.rs`